ImperialCollegeLondon/safedata_validator/docs/package_development.md

 Note that the `master` branch should _only_ be used for new releases.

-Before the package is published it must first be built, this can be achieved using `poetry`.
+TODO - UPDATE THIS TO MATCH CHANGES TO HOW WE TALK ABOUT PYPI VS TEST PYPI Before the package is published it must first be built, this can be achieved using `poetry`.